 CROPP Cooperative membership is confirmed when you make your first sale of organic products through the co-op.
 Producers are required to make a one-time equity investment in preferred shares equaling 5.5 percent of annual gross sales.
 Producer equity finances co-op operations and provides cash flow.

 For example, if you intend to market $10,000 in gross sales, then you will be required to have $550 in equity.
 As long as you stay at that level of production, you will not be required to make additional equity payments.
-If sales increase, you must increase equity investment so it remains 5.5 percent.
+If sales increase, you must increase equity investment so it remains 5.5%.
 If you double production, to $20,000 per year, you will be required to increase your equity by the additional amount of sales--in this case, an additional $550.
-Most producers meet their equity requirements by paying a $90-per-head check-off.
-Producers’ equity is in preferred shares, which are at risk, and bear 8 percent interest .
+Most producers meet their equity requirements by paying a per head fee.
+Ten head annual sales for finished beef are required.
+Producers’ equity is in preferred shares, which are at risk, and bear 4-8% interest.
 This interest may be paid out or reinvested.
 Each member has one vote in the affairs of the cooperative regardless of how many shares they own in the co-op.

 Most of our beef producers are in the Midwest.
 To maintain fairness, hauling costs are pooled.
 This means you pay only the first 30 miles of hauling.
 The beef pool collectively pays the remainder of hauling costs up to 10 cents per pound on the carcass.
 Co-op and the producer share additional costs above 10 cents.
 Distance is a factor in selling cattle through the pool, especially when we are hauling partial loads or hauling long distances.
 A rule of thumb when it comes to hauling is to have at a minimum three to five head per 100 miles of haul on the truck.
 We spend a lot of time coordinating production and shipping to keep costs down and reduce hauling expenses for individual producers.